DrewDahlman/gulpRails/readme.md

 ## Gulp + Rails
 Enhancing the Rails Asset Pipeline using Gulp.

+## Wins
+ - Get to use bower for dependency management
+ - CoffeScript linting and error catching
+ - Sass Error catching
+ - Get to use Browserify ( export and require )
+ - Can still use gems for dependencies
+ - You can modify your build process to suit your needs
+ 	- Some projects have special requirements for compiling, with a build system such as gulp you have full control over how that process happens.

 ## Why
 The Rails asset pipeline is a great way of delivering assets to your application, dealing with minifying and concatenation of your JS and CSS, but it can be a process to use such neat tools such as browserify, auto prefixer and other great features of a proper build system.